If you are visiting Paris, a tour of Louvre Museum is a must.

 In front of Group Reception Area, also known as Accueil des Groupes, and the three main entrances of Denon Wing, Sully Wing, and Richelieu Wing.

-To get a sense of how this audio guide works, check out the video below:
+To get a sense of how this audio guide works, check out this video.

 Thematic tours of Louvre